NevesEwerton/body_worn_cameras_rj/README.md

 ## Results

-Here, we have the event-study plot and the estimators table
+Here, we present the event-study plot and table.